Las Vegas — The cellular industry is encroaching further on consumer electronics industry turf.

 Mapquest’s entry into the cellphone-based navigation market with a Mapquest-branded service hosted by Telmap; and

 the proliferation of phones with memory-card slots to store digital images and music.
 Almost three-quarters of new phones sold worldwide in 2010 will likely include a memory-card slot, Strategy Analytics forecasts.
 The capacities of embedded memory are also growing.

-Infrastructure and handset vendors also demonstrated the competing MediaFLO and DVB-H video broadcasting technologies and the latest high-speed data technologies, such as WiMAX and W-CDMA's high-speed downlink packet access (HSDPA).
+Infrastructure and handset vendors are also demonstrating the competing MediaFLO and DVB-H video broadcasting technologies and the latest high-speed data technologies, such as WiMAX and W-CDMA’s high-speed downlink packet access (HSDPA).
 All promise to turn cellphones into handheld digital TVs.

-In a development that could change the way cellphones are sold, BitWave demonstrated software-defined radio (SDR) technology, which would enable a single handset to operate in multiple frequency bands and air interfaces.
+In a development that could change the way cellphones are sold, BitWave is demonstrating software-defined radio (SDR) technology, which would enable a single handset to operate in multiple frequency bands and air interfaces

 Helio: The MVNO, an EarthLink-SK Telecom joint venture, unveiled the first two handsets that will accompany its launch, still set for spring.
 The Pantech- and VK Mobile-made phones are exclusive to Helio.